DspiveyVR/Zenbleed/README.md

 mkdir build && cd build
 cmake ..
-make -j $(nproc)  # Parallel build using all available cores
+make -j $(nproc)  # Parallel build using all available cores make install  # Install the compiled .vst in the .vst3 directory
 ```

 ### Windows